A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

 \subsection{Acknowledgements}

-I am grateful for the influence of Viehmann, Moonen-Wedhorn, Pink-Wedhorn-Ziegler's work in shaping this paper.
-Heartfelt thanks to Yigeng Zhao and Westlake University for the exceptional working environment during my 2019 visit, where a substantial part of the draft took form.
-I am indebted to Xu Shen at MCM, Chinese Academy of Sciences, and Liang Xiao at BICMR, Peking University, for their support and enriching discussions.
-Sincere appreciation to Sian Nie for insightful group theory discussions.
-I am also thankful to Jingren Chi, Xuhua He, Chao Zhang, and Xinwen Zhu for their helpful remarks on the main result.
-Last but not the least, I wish to thank Lovy Singhal heartily for his assistance with TeXing and issues of English grammar.
+This paper was partly inspired by Fabrizio Andretta's question regarding my PhD thesis, and I am grateful for his input.
+I thank Yigeng Zhao and Westlake University for providing an exceptional environment during my 2019 visit, where much of this work was developed.
+Special thanks to Sian Nie for insightful group theory discussions, and to Jingren Chi, Ulrich Goertz, Xuhua He, Xu Shen, Liang Xiao, Chao Zhang, and Xinwen Zhu for their helpful remarks.
+I also thank the anonymous referees for their valuable suggestions, which greatly improved this manuscript.